DulanHewage/ts-express-quickstart/readme.md

 The project structure is organized as follows:

 - `src`: Contains the source code of the API.
-  - `controllers`: Contains the route handlers for different API endpoints.
   - `middlewares`: Contains custom middleware functions.
   - `models`: Contains the database models (if applicable).
   - `routes`: Contains the API routes.